braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/overview.md

 # In-app messages

 [In-app messages]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/) help you get content to your user without interrupting their day with a push notification.
-Customized and tailored in-app messages enhance the user experience and help your audience get the most value out of your app.
+Customized and tailored in-app messages enhance the user experience and help your audience get the most value from your app.
 With a variety of layouts and customization tools to choose from, in-app messages engage your users more than ever before.

-To see examples of in-app messages, check out our [case studies][31].
+Check out our [case studies][31] to see examples of in-app messages.

 ## In-app message types